markqvist/Reticulum/README.md

 pip3 install rns
 ```

-For development, you might want to get the latest source from GitHub.
+For Reticulum development, you might want to get the latest source from GitHub.
 In that case, don't use pip, but try this recipe:

 ```bash
 # Install dependencies